A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 UK—FCA Becomes AML and CTF Supervisor for UK Cryptoasset Activities

 On January 10, 2020, the United Kingdom’s Financial Conduct Authority (FCA) became the anti-money laundering and counter terrorist financing (AML/CTF) supervisor for businesses carrying out cryptoasset activities under the amended Money Laundering, Terrorist Financing and Transfer of Funds Regulations.
 This amendment was a result of the implementation of AMLD5 into the UK’s national legislation.
-Under the new regulations, cryptoasset businesses operating in the UK are now required to register with the FCA before providing services within the country, on top of integrating traditional AML requirements such as undertaking customer due diligence, enhanced due diligence, reporting, and monitoring.
+Under the new regulations, cryptoasset businesses operating in the UK are now required to register with the FCA before providing services within the country, on top of integrating traditional AML requirements such as undertaking customer due diligence, Enhanced Due Diligence is a KYC process of carrying out furt...
+More, reporting, and monitoring.

 UK—FCA Issues Notice to UK Cryptoasset Businesses